Try some other hashtag or username

 Some of my first memories as a child include coffee.
 I can’t remember a time when my parents didn’t have a pot of coffee brewed in the kitchen.
 Coffee was always at the ready for them or for any visitor that may pop in.
 To me, coffee was a drink of comfort and hospitality and I will always think of it as such.
 I myself, began drinking coffee in the 4th grade.
 Not because I loved it, but because I wanted to be like my dad who seemed to always have a cup of coffee within reach.
-It wasn’t until the early 80’s, when I discovered Diedrich Coffee, that I truly began to love coffee.
+It wasn’t until the early 80’s, when I discovered my first real “coffee house”, that I truly began to love coffee.

 Though I’m painfully shy, I love people.
 More specifically, I love helping people.
 The first half of my professional life was spent in customer service, trying to do just that.
 Then the Great Recession hit in 2007 and I found myself without a job.
-As I looked for work, I spent a lot of my free time at my local coffee house, Kean Coffee.
-It was there that I met the man who would become my coffee mentor: the legendary Martin Diedrich (of Diedrich Coffee fame).
+As I looked for work, I spent a lot of my free time at my local coffee house.
+It was there that I met the men who would become my coffee mentors.

-In 2009, I was offered a job with Kean Coffee as a coffee bagger and I accepted the position with little hesitation.
-I saw it as a chance to learn more about coffee and I was told I would have a chance to work with Kean’s talented roast team.
+In 2009, I was offered a job as a coffee bagger and I accepted the position with little hesitation.
+I saw it as a chance to learn more about coffee and I was told I would have a chance to work with the talented roast team.
 Soon after starting in this position I was a trained as a barista and not long after that, I was promoted to apprentice Roaster.

-In the following years I became and I still am the head Wholesale Roaster for Kean Coffee.
-I’ve had the incredible opportunity to study with Willem Boot (Boot Coffee), Ted Vautrinot (Kean Coffee) and Andrew Phillips (Rose Park Roasters).
+In the following years I became their Head Wholesale Roaster.
+I’ve had the incredible opportunity to study with Willem Boot (Boot Coffee), Ted Vautrinot and Jerry Folwell (Kean Coffee) and Andrew Phillips (Rose Park Roasters).
 I am continually training with peers as well as training others on the unique craft of coffee roasting.
 I am a proud member of the Roasters Guild of America, the Barista Guild of America and the Specialty Coffee Association of America.

 I began Old Town Roasting in 2011 as a way to share my love of coffee and passion for community while having a vehicle for charitable works.
 As you’ve probably read by now, I have always used 20% of my company’s profits for charity and I always will.